NatalieWolfe/Recipes/Dinner/Lemon Chicken.md

  1. In a small mixing bowl add lemon zest, lemon juice with pulp, mashed garlic, olive oil, and mustard.
 Whisk until combined.
- 2. In glass or porcelain dish pour marinade over chicken.
+ 2. In glass or porcelain dish (or plastic zip-bag) pour marinade over chicken.
  3. Marinade chicken for 1 hour.
  4. Remove chicken from marinade, reserving marinade.
- 5. Pour marinade into a small sauce pan and simmer, stirring occasionally until thick.
+ 5. Pour marinade into a small sauce pan and simmer over low heat, stirring occasionally until thick.
  6. Heat butter or oil in a large frying pan over medium heat.
  7. Add the chicken and brown both sides.
 Do not crowd the pan, use multiple